 Instructions

-- If you do not have a mixer, you can mix the dough together with a wooden spoon or rubber spatula in this step.
+- If you do not have a mixer, you can mix the dough together with a wooden spoon or silicone spatula in this step.
 Add the butter, egg, flour, salt, garlic powder, and rosemary.
-Beat on low speed for 3 minutes.
-Dough will be soft.
-Transfer it to a lightly floured work surface.
-Using lightly floured hands, knead it for 1 minute.
-If the dough is too sticky to handle, add 1-3 more Tablespoons of flour, but you want a very soft dough.
-Shape into a ball.
+Beat on low speed until the dough comes together and pulls away from the sides of the bowl, about 3 minutes.
+If the dough isn’t pulling away from the sides of the bowl, add a little more flour, a Tablespoon at a time.
+Dough will be soft.ย

-- Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap or aluminum foil.
+- 1st Rise: Shape the kneaded dough into a ball.
+Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap or aluminum foil.
 Place in a slightly warm environment to rise until doubled in size, around 60-90 minutes.
 (If desired, use my warm oven trick for rising.
-See my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)
+See my answer to Where Should Dough Rise?ย in myย Baking with Yeast Guide.)

 - Make the filling: In a medium bowl, mix the soft butter, rosemary, parsley, garlic, and salt together.
 If the butter is soft enough, you can just mix it all together with a spoon or fork.
 You can use an electric mixer if that’s easier too.
 Cover tightly and set aside until ready to use.
 (Don’t refrigerate unless making well in advance.
 It’s easiest to spread on the dough when at room temperature.
 If refrigerated, let it come to room temperature before spreading on dough pieces.)

-- Cover with plastic wrap or aluminum foil and allow to rise once again in a slightly warm environment until puffy, about 45 minutes.
+- 2nd Rise: Coverย with plastic wrap or aluminum foil and allow to rise once again in a slightly warm environment until puffy, about 45 minutes.

 - Bake until golden brown, about 50 minutes.
 If you find the top of the loaf is browning too quickly, tent with aluminum foil.
 (Don’t be alarmed if there’s melted butter around the sides of the bread as it bakes, it will seep into the bread before it finishes.)
 Remove from the oven and place the pan on a wire rack.
 If desired, brush with melted butter for topping and sprinkle with sea salt.